psychokadse/dotfiles/README.md

 * dunst is configured as a dbus service in `global/usr/share/dbus-1/services/org.freedesktop.Notifications.service`, copy the file to the appropriate location to run it on startup
 * Run `xdg-user-dirs-update` to create standard XDG desktop directories below your home directory (this won't overwrite any existing files)
 * The kernel module `i2c-dev` needs to be loaded in order to use ddcutil
+* The identity files required in `.ssh/config` need to be generated using `ssh-keygen -t ed25519 -C '<EMAIL_ADDRESS>'`, and the public keys subsequently added to the corresponding GitHub accounts

 ## Required packages:
 Install these using pacman, ideally from the official Arch repositories.